 Joseph Goldstein has taught Buddhist meditation worldwide since 1974.
 A co-founder and guiding teacher of IMS, he also helped envision and establish BCBS and IMS's Forest Refuge center.
 The author of One Dharma, his latest title is Mindfulness: A Practical Guide to Awakening.

 Listen to one of Joseph's talks: Liberation Through Non-Clinging given at IMS on November 19, 2008 – 61 minutes, 28.2 MB (Download, Stream)

 Gina Sharpe has studied and practiced the dharma for many years in Asia and the US.
 She has been teaching since 1994 and is the guiding teacher of New York Insight Meditation Center, which she co-founded in 1997.

 Listen to one of Gina's talks: Compassion - When Love Meets Suffering given at IMS on August 30, 2011 – 57 minutes, 39.1 MB (Download, Stream)

 Bhante Buddharakkhita was born in Uganda.
 Meditating since 1993, he was ordained as a Theravada Buddhist monk in 2002 and teaches worldwide.
 Founder of the Uganda Buddhist Centre, he is also the spiritual advisor of Flowering Lotus in Mississippi, and author of Planting Dhamma Seeds.

-Bonnie Duran, Dr.P.H., began Buddhist meditation practice 30 years ago and is a graduate of the Spirit Rock/IMS Community Dharma Leader Program.
+Bonnie Duran, Dr.P.H., began Buddhist meditation practice 30 years ago.
+She is currently participating in the IMS/Spirit Rock Teacher Training Program.
 An associate professor of public health, she conducts research in partnership with US tribal organizations.